segni-tafesse/ethio_agri_smart/lib/data/Zucchini.md

 5. Avoid Over-Fertilization: While proper fertilization is important, it's crucial to avoid over-fertilizing, as this can lead to excessive vegetative growth and reduced fruit production.
 Follow recommended application rates and monitor the plant's response.

-# Possibke Disease  of Zucchini
+# Possible Disease  of Zucchini

 ## Virus